alphagov/govuk-design-system/src/patterns/national-insurance-numbers/index.md

 ### Reusing entered National Insurance numbers

-{% call wcagNote({id: "wcag-reuse-national-insurance-number"}) %}

-<p>Do not ask for a National Insurance number more than once within a single journey, if only one person’s details are needed.</p>
-<p>Make sure users can easily reuse previously entered National Insurance numbers within a single journey, unless doing so would be a major safety or security concern.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html">WCAG 2.2 success criterion 3.3.7 Redundant entry</a>.</p>
-{% endcall %}

 You can make it easier to reuse National Insurance numbers through one of these methods:

 - pre-populate fields with the previously entered number